Exus Blog Article

 Despite all these efforts, non-performing loans are “still putting the European Banking Union at risk”.
 The headline figures for certain nations are positive, but NPL ratios in Europe still remain high.
 What can the EU as a bloc do to combat the problem?

 The onus, say EU officials, is on banks to ensure that the number of non-performing loans goes down, rather than up.
 New legislation agreed by the European Parliament and the European Council in December 2018 dictates that banks must set aside funding to cover any losses on loans that become non-performing in the future.

 At the time the legislation was passed, Valdis Dombrovskis (EC Vice-President for Financial Stability) stated, “Today’s agreement will ensure that banks will have fewer NPLs on their balance sheets, which should increase their solidity and allow them to finance our businesses”.

 In March 2019, the EU subsequently approved a directive facilitating the transfer of NPLs both from banks to non-credit institutions and across member state borders, while still adhering to EU safeguards.
 The aim of this directive is to prevent high levels of NPLs from accumulating in the future - and to help to reduce existing ratios still further.

-Across Europe, all manner of efforts to reduce NPL ratios are bearing fruit - although some nations are seeing more success than others.
+Across Europe, all manner of efforts to reduce NPL ratios is bearing fruit - although some nations are seeing more success than others.
 With the issue one that spans the whole of Europe, it is reassuring to see that the EU is working to put bloc-wide plans in place to combat the issue.
 Will these measures - and those of individual member states - eradicate the issue completely?
 Only time will tell.
-What is vital, though, is that individual banks monitor borrower behaviour as closely as possible throughout the credit lifecycle, reducing the risk of further delinquent loans in the future.
+What is vital, though, is that individual banks monitor borrower behavior as closely as possible throughout the credit lifecycle, reducing the risk of further delinquent loans in the future.